dask/dask-blog/_posts/2021-05-07-skeleton-analysis.md

 The [`skeletonize`](https://scikit-image.org/docs/dev/auto_examples/edges/plot_skeleton.html) function of [scikit-image](https://scikit-image.org/) is very memory intensive, and was crashing on a laptop with 16GB RAM.

 We solved this by:
-* putting our image data into a Dask array with [dask-image `imread`](http://image.dask.org/en/latest/dask_image.imread.html),
+* Putting our image data into a Dask array with [dask-image `imread`](http://image.dask.org/en/latest/dask_image.imread.html),
-* [rechunking](https://docs.dask.org/en/latest/array-chunks.html?highlight=rechunk#rechunking) the Dask array to stay under the memory threshold needed for skeletonize, and then
+* [Rechunking](https://docs.dask.org/en/latest/array-chunks.html?highlight=rechunk#rechunking) the Dask array.
+We need to change the chunk shapes from 2D slices to small cuboid volumes, so the next step in the computation is efficient.
+We can choose the overall size of the chunks so that we can stay under the memory threshold needed for skeletonize.
-* running the skeletonize function on those chunks with Dask's [`map_overlap`](https://docs.dask.org/en/latest/array-overlap.html) function.
+* Finally, we run the [`skeletonize` function](https://scikit-image.org/docs/dev/auto_examples/edges/plot_skeleton.html) on the Dask array chunks using the [`map_overlap` function](https://docs.dask.org/en/latest/array-overlap.html).
+By limiting the size of the array chunks, we stay under our memory threshold!

 ### Problem 2: Ragged or non-uniform output from Dask array chunks